 - Stay away from high-fiber foods for a few weeks and then slowly reintroduce fiber to your diet.

 - Eat slowly and eat smaller meals throughout the day.

 - Try to reduce stress levels with yoga, meditation, or aromatherapy.

 - Natural dietary supplements of enzymes and probiotics may help reduce gas and bloating.

-- Try natural foods like papaya, ginger, peppermint tea, and fennel tea which are known for their digestive
+- Try natural foods like papaya, ginger, peppermint tea, and fennel tea which are known for their digestive properties.

 If you notice accompanying symptoms like diarrhea, constipation or weight loss, make sure to see a doctor.
 Often chronic gas problems are indicative of underlying health problems.

 In the end, all of us experience indigestion and digestive gas.
 Just make sure to have a healthy diet that includes a wide variety of all the food groups and avoid foods that may trigger you personally.